NicholasRabbit/Computer-Architecture/CSAPP/Note on Learning CSAPP.md

 ##### 2.3.3 Two's-Complement Negation

-1. The bit patterns for negation in two's-complement negation(取负数) is as same as for unsigned negation.
+1. The bit patterns for negation in two's-complement negation(取负数) is as same as that for unsigned negation.

    See practice 2.28 and 2.33